ExodusMovement/shapeshift.io/README.md

 // if something fails
 var options = {
-  returnAddress: 'YOUR_BTC_RETURN_ADDRESS'
+  returnAddress: 'YOUR_BTC_RETURN_ADDRESS',
+  amount: amount // <---- must set amount here
 }

-shapeshift.shiftFixed(withdrawalAddress, pair, amount, options, function (err, returnData) {
+shapeshift.shift(withdrawalAddress, pair, options, function (err, returnData) {
   // ShapeShift owned BTC address that you send your BTC to var depositAddress = returnData.deposit

+  // NOTE: `depositAmount`, `expiration`, and `quotedRate` are only returned if
+  // you set `options.amount`

   // amount to send to ShapeShift (type string) var shiftAmount = returnData.depositAmount